 Kajabi‘s communication tools are good enough but not as dynamic as Mighty.
 Although Kajabi claims to be a one-stop platform, I find it hard to believe that it can keep up with Mighty’s messaging, social feed, and comments capabilities.
 I am a Kajabi user, so I can attest to this!

 The Pros and Cons of Mighty Networks

-It’s obvious by now that Mighty Networks shines best in its community-building skills.
+It is obvious that Mighty Networks excels in community-building.
 The platform has been recognized as an ideal place for networking.
-You can use it not just for course content, but for a lot of other products as well.
+It can be used for course content as well as for many other products.
 Speaking of course content, it’s also established that Mighty’s course-building is limited.
 To add insult to injury, this feature is only available to subscribers to higher business plans.